 So with this well bucket, if all else fails, you can still get water out of your well, right?
 Unfortunately it is not quite that simple with a small diameter (6") drilled well.
 Here is a bit of explanation so you understand what is going on here...

 A Little Caveat

-This caveat is referring to small diameter (4" or 6") drilled wells, not large diameter (i.e. 24" or 36") bored wells.
+This caveat is referring to small diameter (6") drilled wells, not large diameter (i.e. 24" or 36") bored wells.
 You see, right now, if your drilled well is in use, it has an electric pump of some sort in it.
 Unless it is a very shallow well, it probably has a submersible pump that sits near the bottom of the well and pushes water up through a pipe to almost the top of the well.
 Before it reaches the top, though, this pipe turns 90 degrees, exits the casing, and heads toward your home underground.
 The reason it exits the well several feet underground is so that the pipe will not freeze.

 Depending on your climate, there will be guidelines for how deep water pipes must be buried.
 At that depth, the water pipe coming up from the submersible pump exits the well and heads toward your home underground.
 Now here is the problem.
 It is highly unlikely that a well bucket will be able to slide past all of the pipe and electrical wires coming up from the submersible pump.